k0001/pipes-attoparsec/README.md

-Utilities to convert a parser into a pipe.
+Utilities to convert an Attoparsec Parser into a Pipe.